TeaRexcellence/wan2gp-svi/README.md

 | **SVI-Shot Infinite** | 1 | Stable, drift-free, consistent scenes |
 | **SVI-2.0 Unified** | 5 | More creative transitions, dynamic scenes |

-Suggesting to start with **SVI-Shot** for testing - it's more stable.
+I suggest starting with SVI-Shot for testing - it's simpler and more predictable.
+Use SVI-2.0 Unified when you want more dynamic/creative results.

 ### SVI-Shot (1 motion frame):
   - Passes only the last frame to the next clip